Visit Us

 - The Americans with Disabilities Act (ADA) defines a service animal as a dog that is individually trained to do work or perform tasks for a person with a disability.

-What is your adult to child ratio?
+What is your adult-to-child ratio?

 If a child (or adult) in my group is sick, can we still visit the museum?